isjain35/Leo-College-Website/README.md

 # Leo-College-Website
-This website has a simple functionality of enquiry system using PHP Default Authentication code is " 1111 "
+This website has a simple functionality of enquiry system using PHP.
+Default Authentication code is " 1111 "